 No, no need to send in your bike inspection form, but for safety, we encourage you to get your bike tuned up by a professional before going for any rides.
 Many bike shops are doing drop off services.
 We recommend calling CycleMania at 207-774-2933.

 We will be hosting clinics virtually.
+And may add in some in-person clinics as well.
 Clinic content will cover how to complete your triathlon on your own safely and tips for how to make the experience fun.
-If you have already registered for a paid clinic, the cost of registration will be transferred to your fundraising page in the coming weeks and count towards your total.

 All donations benefit Maine Cancer Foundation, whose mission is to reduce the impact of cancer statewide.
 MCF funds grants focused on fostering prevention, increasing early detection and screening, and improving patient outcomes.
 MCF is a nimble organization and invests funds where Mainers need it most.
 Please visit our website to learn more (www.mainecancer.org).